 Inflation today is hitting businesses globally harder than ever.
-Materials, energy, labor, and freight have become considerably more costly in recent years.
+Materials, energy, labor, and freight have become considerably more expensive in recent years.
 These rising costs brutalize supply chains more than any other function in the company.
 Companies that previously depended on solid pricing projections are scrambling to balance their budgets.

 The median worldwide inflation increased from around 1.9% to 8.7% from 2020 to 2022.
-Commodities like Cocoa and Palm Oil, amongst others, have seen multifold increases.
+Commodities like cocoa and palm oil, amongst others, have seen multifold increases.
 So, what options do companies have in such an environment?
 One possible and practical solution is proactive supplier management.

 This article explains proactive supplier management and how it helps manufacturers manage cost pressures during inflation.
 We’ll discuss key strategies, real-world examples, and innovative ways to work with suppliers to create win-win situations.
 But first, let’s understand what proactive supplier management is.